Why is Our Research Important

 Findings from the Project

-Phase 1, Wave 1 Survey Findings Report outlines some of the main findings from an anonymous, online survey completed by parents of child(ren) with autism, looking at the present and future challenges they face as COVID-19 restrictions ease.
-Findings from this report will be used to inform the development of a needs based resource toolkit for everyone to use and we will share findings from our ongoing work as soon as it is ready.
+Our reports outline some of the main findings from our anonymous, online surveys completed by parents of child(ren) with autism, looking at the present and future challenges they face as COVID-19 restrictions ease.
+These reports have been conducted at different time points.
+Findings have been used to inform the development of a needs based resource toolkit for everyone to use.

 Our Time 3 and final report has been launched.